TalkNice/talknice.github.io/_pages/privacy.md

 ## AI-Generated Content

 Our apps allows users to generate images using AI based on their input.
-We do **not** store, share, or associate this input or the generated images with any personal data.
-We may store the AI-generated content.
+We do **not** associate this input or the generated images with any personal data.
+We may retain user inputs and generated images indefinitely to improve the app’s functionality or for internal research.
+They are not linked to any personal data.

 ## Data Sharing